genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/05_access-control/03_password-authentication.md

 * `passwordStrength` can be called within `validation` to set a range of configuration variables.
 These enable you to specify in detail the mandatory characteristics for the password:

     * `minimumLength` specifies the minimum length of password.
-If null or undefined this assumes there is no minimum limit.
+If null or undefined, this assumes there is no minimum limit.
 Default: null.
     * `maximumLength` specifies the maximum length of password.
-If null or undefined this assumes there is no maximum limit.
+If null or undefined, this assumes there is no maximum limit.
 Default: null.
-    * `minDigits` specifies the minimum number of numerical digits required in a password.
+    * `minDigits` specifies the minimum number of numeric digits required in a password.
 If null or undefined, this assumes there is no minimum limit.
 Default: null.
     * `maxRepeatCharacters` specifies the maximum number of the same characters across an entire password.
 This does not just include consecutive repeat characters, which is controlled by the `repeatCharacterRestrictSize` variable below.
 If null or undefined, this assumes there is no maximum limit.
 Default: null.
     * `minUppercaseCharacters` specifies the minimum number of upper-case characters in a password.
-If null or undefined this assumes there is no minimum limit.
+If null or undefined, this assumes there is no minimum limit.
 Default: null.
     * `minLowercaseCharacters` specifies the minimum number of lower-case characters in a password.
-If null or undefined this assumes there is no minimum limit.
+If null or undefined, this assumes there is no minimum limit.
 Default: null.
     * `minNonAlphaNumericCharacters` specifies the minimum number of non-alphanumeric characters, such as punctuation and other special characters.
 If null or undefined, this assumes there is no minimum limit.
 Default: null.
     * `restrictWhitespace` specifies if whitespace characters are prevented from being used in passwords.
 Default: true.
     * `restrictAlphaSequences` specifies if alphabetical sequences in passwords (e.g. abcdefg) are restricted.
 Sequences greater than or equal to five characters won't be permitted if this is true.
 Default: false.
     * `restrictQWERTY` specifies if QWERTY sequences in passwords (e.g. qwertyuiop) are restricted.
 Sequences greater or equal to five characters won't be permitted if this is true.
 Default: true.
-    * `restrictNumericalSequences` specifies if numerical sequences in passwords (e.g. 123456) are restricted.
+    * `restrictNumericalSequences` specifies if numeric sequences in passwords (e.g. 123456) are restricted.
 Sequences greater or equal to five numbers won't be allowed if active.
 Default: true.
     * `illegalCharacters` specifies which characters are not permitted in user passwords.
 Default: empty.
     * `historicalCheck` specifies how many previous passwords to check against, in order to prevent password re-use.
-If null or undefined no historical check is performed.
+If null or undefined, no historical check is performed.
 Default: null.
     * `restrictPassword` specifies if the password should differ from a list of the worst passwords stored within the application.
 Default: false.
     * `restrictDictionarySubstring` specifies if any dictionary word of four or more characters can be included in a password (either forwards or backwards).
 Default: false.
     * `restrictUserName` specifies if the user's username is restricted as part of their password.
 Default: false.
     * `repeatCharacterRestrictSize` specifies the number of consecutive repeated characters that make a password restricted.
-If null or undefined this assumes there is no limit.
+If null or undefined, this assumes there is no limit.
 Default: null.
     * `passwordExpiryDays` specifies how many days before a password expires.
-If null or undefined this assumes there is no limit.
+If null or undefined, this assumes there is no limit.
 Default: null.
     * `passwordExpiryNotificationDays` specifies how many days before their password expiry a user is notified.
 If null or undefined, a user is not notified in advance of their password expiry.
 Default: null.

 ### retry